 The other barbecue joint which has traditionally been in this neighborhood is White's Fish & BBQ.
 For years, it occupied a small squat building adjacent to a gas station at the corner of Cleveland Street and McFerrin Avenue.
 And then, suddenly, it was gone.

-By pure happenstance, when I was meeting Rob at Prince's Hot Chicken the other day, I noticed that a White's Fish & BBQ had opened up right next door.
+Prince's Hot Chicken the other day, I noticed that a White's Fish & BBQ had opened up right next door.

-Upon further investigation, I learned that yes, it is the same White's.
+Upon further investigation, I confirmed that yes, it is the same White's.
 I had actually never had their barbecue before, because I couldn't get over their fish sandwich, which I think is one of the best in town.

 Boy, have I been missing out.
 This is an excellent shoulder sandwich - definitely the tastiest pulled pork that I have tasted in these reports - perfectly seasoned, smoky, juicy - and topped with probably the best barbecue sauce I have tasted in these reports - dark and sweet and spicy...very similar to Blues Hog.
 Very tasty.